nathanielbd/blog/content/posts/manim-in-wsl-with-data.md

 Manim has [really neat functions](https://github.com/3b1b/manim/blob/a529a59abf1f6af02e664dbad1c8474f3a25a61e/manimlib/scene/graph_scene.py#L715) for [plotting tangent lines](https://github.com/3b1b/manim/blob/a529a59abf1f6af02e664dbad1c8474f3a25a61e/manimlib/scene/graph_scene.py#L988) to [visualize derivaties](https://github.com/3b1b/manim/blob/839fb4ff582103bd717b9d7937c926ef0390fb01/from_3b1b/old/eoc/chapter9.py#L1080), but they only work for graphs created from `GraphScene.get_graph`.
 In other words, there is no official support for tangent line plotting for our data points.

-My inefficient hack around this was to enumerate the graphs of the instantaneous slopes using the slope intercept form of the [secant line for numerical differentiation](https://en.wikipedia.org/wiki/Numerical_differentiation#Finite_differences).
+My hack around this was to enumerate the graphs of the instantaneous slopes using the slope intercept form of the [secant line for numerical differentiation](https://en.wikipedia.org/wiki/Numerical_differentiation#Finite_differences).

 ```python
 derivatives = [self.get_graph(